FISMA Insecurity Part 1

 Adhering closely to the U.S. federal government’s top legislative priorities for 2022, state chief information officers (CIO’s) have once again ranked cybersecurity as their top priority for 2022, following an already established decade-long trend in this direction.

-Business Applications, Cloud Computing, Cybersecurity February 1, 2022
+Business Applications, Cloud Computing, Cybersecurity, Market Intelligence February 1, 2022

 Recent signals by the U.S. federal government suggest that customer experience (CX), primarily citizen-facing services will receive attention and investment from funding sources like the Technology Modernization Fund (TMF).
 The initial $311 million awarded by the TMF primarily went to projects focused on cybersecurity in keeping with stated priorities and the prevalence of cybersecurity threats.
 From the beginning, however, TMF has emphasized CX projects that focus on how taxpayers engage with government services in secure digital environments.